Entomology and Plant Pathology

 Research: Foliar pathosystems for Medicago truncatula, T-DNA tagged (insertional mutagenesis using Agrobacterium-mediated transformation) library of Phoma medicaginis, characterization of the virulence and morphogenesis of generated mutants, cytology of the interaction of P. medicaginis and the closely related Leptosphaerulina trifolii with Medicago spp.
 Currently mentoring up-and-coming fungal geneticist, Revah Sambaraju in British Columbia.

-(James is one not wearing a hat)
+(James is the one not wearing a hat)

 James N. Enis, Research Specialist (2003-2005)